MattB859/Ms1-Malaysian-Restaurant/README.md

     -   ### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find the best way to get in contact with the resaturant for any questions I may have.
+        1. As a Returning Visitor, I want to find the best way to get in contact with the restaurant for any questions I may have.
-        2. As a Returning Visitor, I want to see if there are any new updated information that i may find usful.
+        2. As a Returning Visitor, I want to see if there are any new updated information that i may find useful.
         3. As a Returning Visitor, I want to find information on how to locate the restaurant.

     -   ### Frequent User Goals

-        1. As a Frequent User, I want to sign up to the Newsletter so that i am emailed any major updates and/or changes to the website.
+        1. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website.
         2. As a Frequent User, I want to see if there are any updated information.
         3. As a Frequent User, I want to see if there are any new added pictures.